speedie-de/dwm/README.md

   ### Nagigation
   These keybinds are for navigating dwm
+  - Super+r                   |  Toggle master on the left/right
   - Super+f                   |  Full-screen the selected window
   - Super+b                   |  Show/hide the dwm bar
   - Super+j/k                 |  Move focus between windows